osheanlee/osheanlee.github.io/content/blog/1-PPFPandLUP.md

 I will not include the list of provinces and municipalities that needs to be updated.
 If you wanna see them, you may wish to visit the link that I posted.

+If you are an Environmental Planner residing in the Philippines, please coordinate with your [Philippine Institute of Environmental Planners Chapter](https://www.piep.org.ph/) or Local Government Unit to assist them.

 Wanna know how I did my analysis?
 Sure!
-Happy to share the [codes](https://github.com/osheanlee/data-analysis) that I used for my analysss.
-If you can improve the analysis, feel free to fork and send a pull request on my github account! :)
+Happy to share the [codes](https://github.com/osheanlee/data-analysis/blob/master/PPFP_and_CLUP_Analysis.ipynb) that I used for my analyses.
+If you can improve this, feel free to fork and send a pull request on my github account! :)

 Bonus insight: Top 3 oldest CLUPs?
 1st is in CAR Region, then top 2 is in Region VI, then top 3 is in CAR too.